mph-/lcapy/doc/netlists.rst

 - Ideal transformer of turns ratio a:

-   TFname Np Nm a
+  TFname Np Nm Nip Nim a

+- Ideal gyrator of gyration resistance R:

+   GYname Np Nm Nip Nim R

 Np denotes the positive node; Np denotes the negative node.
+Fot two-port devices, Nip denotes the positive input node and Nim denotes the negative input node.
 Note, positive current flows from `positive-node` to `negative-node`.
 Node names can be numeric or symbolic.
 The ground node is designated `0`.

 Voltage and current sources